 So, using \hyperref[list:P4]{\textbf{(P4)}}, there exists $M>0$ such that for $\mathbb{P}$-a.e. $\omega\in\Omega$ the error term from \eqref{eqn:expdist} arising from the product is

-\end{remark} \begin{proof}[Proof of \lem{lem:exp_dist}] Thanks to \rem{rem:prod-error}, for each $j\in\{1,\cdots,m\}$ it suffices to estimate \begingroup \allowdisplaybreaks \endgroup Observe that in our notation, by a similar argument to that made at Step 5 and Step 8 in the proof of Lemma 5.2 of \cite{gtp_met}, one can show that for $\mathbb{P}$-a.e. $\omega\in\Omega$ $\lim_{\varepsilon\to 0}N_{j,t,\omega}^\varepsilon=0$.
+\end{remark} \jp{Below we discuss the key steps of the proof of \lem{lem:exp_dist} and refer the reader to \cite{gtp_met} for further details.} \begin{proof}[Proof of \lem{lem:exp_dist}] Thanks to \rem{rem:prod-error}, for each $j\in\{1,\cdots,m\}$ it suffices to estimate \begingroup \allowdisplaybreaks \endgroup \jp{We split the initial sum into two smaller sums with the intention to control $N_{j,t,\omega}^\varepsilon$, and use mixing arguments to sharply bound $U_{j,t,\omega}^\varepsilon$.} Observe that in our notation, by \jp{an identical argument} to that made at Step 4 and Step 7 in the proof of Lemma 5.3 of \cite{gtp_met}, one can show that for $\mathbb{P}$-a.e. $\omega\in\Omega$ $\lim_{\varepsilon\to 0}N_{j,t,\omega}^\varepsilon=0$.
 Thus, it remains to estimate $U_{j,t,\omega}^\varepsilon$.
-However, in our notation, aside from the fibres we sum over, $U_{j,t,\omega}^\varepsilon$ is identical to the function appearing at Step 6 in the proof of Lemma 5.2 of \cite{gtp_met}.
-Thus, by Step 8 of the same proof (which relies on Step 7), we find that for a fixed $t,\delta>0$, for $\mathbb{P}$-a.e. $\omega \in \Omega$,
+However, in our notation, aside from the fibres we sum over, $U_{j,t,\omega}^\varepsilon$ is identical to the function appearing at Step 5 in the proof of Lemma 5.3 of \cite{gtp_met}.
+Thus, by Step 7 of the same proof (which relies on Step 6), we find that for a fixed $t,\delta>0$, for $\mathbb{P}$-a.e. $\omega \in \Omega$,

 and